Scenic Drive, Auckland: History

 The road was first constructed in the 1910s, and opened in January 1914 as Exhibition Drive, coinciding with the 1913-14 Auckland Exhibition.
 Work on the road led to the development of Titirangi as a village, because of the need for lodgings for the labourers who worked on the road.

 The road was later known as the Waitākere Scenic Drive, then later by the name Scenic Drive.
 Exhibition Drive was re-developed as Scenic Drive during the 1930s depression as a Schedule 5 project to provide work for the unemployed.
 It was intended to be a tourist route and assist with maintenance of the dams in the water catchment area.
 Subsequent urban sprawl has meant those small parts of the route not protected as reserve or for water catchment have prestige housing at the southern end, and life style blocks at the north.

 During construction of the south-east portion of the Scenic Drive in the early 1930s, several quarries were opened up to supply coarse fill material.
 Two of these quarries were in Shaw Road and Carter Road, on either side of a narrow ridge that runs north from the Scenic Drive.
 During blasting operations, fossils were discovered in the Shaw Road quarry.

 The road is also known as the place where Grace Millane's body was found after she had been murdered in 2018.
 The Piha Road and Scenic Drive intersection is also the last known location of French teenager Eloi Rolland, who went missing from the area on 7 March 2020.

+Recreation

+A number of walking tracks in the Waitākere Ranges Regional Park are accessible from Scenic Drive, including the Fairy Falls Walk and the Goodfellow Circuit Tramping Track.